JBrocklyAnderson/promptopedia/README.md

 # Promptopedia
 Promptopedia is a social platform dedicate to sharing unique and powerful prompts designed engage with large language models in an effort to build robust creative professionals.
 Built with Next.js 14 and leveraging the new App Router, it provides a seamless experience for users to interact with a global community.
+The project is deployed live on [Vercel](https://vercel-link).

 ## Features